Skip to main content

 • the other circumstances of the case

-• whether or not it is reasonable for the conduct to have that effect
+• whether it is reasonable for the conduct to have that effect

 Examples may include: